embeddedkafka/embedded-kafka/README.md

 ### Version compatibility matrix

 scalatest-embedded-kafka is available on Bintray and Maven Central, compiled for both Scala 2.11 and 2.12.

-* Scala 2.10 is supported until `0.10.0`
-* Scala 2.11 is supported for all versions
-* Scala 2.12 is supported from `0.11.0`.
+Scala 2.10 is supported until `0.10.0`.
+Scala 2.12 is supported from `0.11.0` onwards, following Apache Kafka release cycle.

+Currently there's no support for Scala 2.13-Mx as Kafka artifacts are not published for these versions.

 Starting from 1.0.0, versions match the version of Kafka they're built against.
+However in the past there were some mismatches - the easiest way is to check through the git history of the `build.sbt` file

 *If you're using Kafka 1.1.0, please use version `1.1.0-kafka1.1-nosr` - this version doesn't pull in the Confluent Schema Registry by default*

 ### How to use

-* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka" % "1.1.0-kafka1.1-nosr" % "test"`
+* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka" % "1.1.1" % "test"`
-* Have your `Spec` extend the `EmbeddedKafka` trait.
+* Have your class extend the `EmbeddedKafka` trait.
 * Enclose the code that needs a running instance of Kafka within the `withRunningKafka` closure.

+An example, using ScalaTest:

 ```scala
 class MySpec extends WordSpec with EmbeddedKafka {